cziem/code-up/src/pages/index.md

     Code up is a community driven environment that provides detailed information on the latest trends of the technology stack you love and work with.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  When skilling up, you often get in the rot... we are always open to helping you spot the "rot signature" and helpfully break out of the loop.
 intro:
   blurbs:
+    - image: /img/0-1gnoqyaj5jj1e_w3.jpeg
+      text: >-
+        We provide integral Team Experience and build products from Ideation to deployment...
+Team strategy is critical for optimal performance.
-    - image: /img/coffee.png
+    - image: /img/17new-2x.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We offer code inspections and bug neutralization.
+We also place your skill on the demand lane where companies look to hire good developers to enhance or build their products
-    - image: /img/coffee-gear.png
+    - image: /img/1_bqfbhrjzbjebazskdw2dga.jpeg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        Write astonishing articles and update your CV to match professional standards
-    - image: /img/meeting-space.png
+    - image: /img/gbwa-20181227003611.jpg
-      text: >
+      text: >-
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        We believe that good workspace makes for better inspiration.
+Let's help you create your imagination
   heading: What we offer
-  description: >
+  description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    CodeUp is your one stop spot for code lovers who are looking to upgrade their skill level.
+We provide support, mentor-ship and advance meetups to help elevate your game.
 main:
-  heading: Great coffee with no compromises
+  heading: One Bug At A Time
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s